daveydee33/lynda-full-js/README.md

 > Open the browser and the Chrome Dev tools.
 See that we can explore the data object from the console.

 We can also pass the data, see what we added to the <App /> line.
-Though we haven't done anything with it yet.
+Though we haven't done anything with it yet, we can see it if we use the React Dev Tools in Chrome.
 ```javascript
 import React from 'react';
 import ReactDOM from 'react-dom';